-- two references (at least one professional), unless you have requested us to contact your referees
+- two references (at least one professional), unless you have requested for us to contact your referees

-If you do not have all the required documentation you should indicate when these will become available.
+If you do not have all the required documentation, you should indicate when the missing items will become available.

-Applicants based in the UK: we require all UK-based applicants to attend for interview at Lancaster.
-This also enables you to meet faculty members and current students, hear more about the programme, and tour the Management School and University.
+We invite all UK-based applicants to attend an interview at Lancaster, meet the programme team and current students, and see Lancaster’s fantastic facilities.
 If you wish to be considered for a scholarship, you will normally be required to make a short presentation during the interview.

 Information and advice from former students

-Take a look at some of our MBA graduate profiles, in which they talk about their experience on the Lancaster MBA.
+Take a look at some of our MBA graduate profiles, in which they talk about their experiences on the course.